godechain/hash/README.md

 # hash
-Lucky hash is a funny P2E game of gode chain
+Lucky hash is a funny P2E game of Godechain